FAQ

 How long will the closure last?

-Since the old bridge has to be blown up and a new structure planned and built, it is difficult to predict how long the A45 will be closed at this point.
-The Autobahn GmbH of the federal government reports on this: "The planning for the new replacement structure is currently running at full speed.
-An acceleration of the approval procedure is also being examined."
-Also Federal Minister of Transport Wissing announces that an acceleration and shortening of the processes are to be made possible.
+As the old bridge has to be demolished and a new structure planned and built, it is difficult to predict how long the A45 will be closed at this point.
+The federal government's Autobahn GmbH reports: "Planning for the new replacement structure is currently running at full speed.
+An acceleration of the approval procedure is also being examined".
+Federal Transport Minister Wissing has also announced that it will be possible to speed up and shorten the processes.
 Numerous initiatives support this with their statements, emphasizing the importance of the route for the people, the economy and tourism in the region.

 What impact will this have and who will be affected?